This article originally appeared on Tonic US.

 As a psychologist, I often hear stories about fighting.
 After all, conflict is a normal part of any relationship and, during heated conversations, feelings of anger and frustration can swell, causing us to snap at our partners.
 However, when I hear about people who make threats, resort to name-calling, and yell whenever they get riled up, I get concerned.
 It’s normal to lose one's cool occasionally if you’re arguing with your partner about something, but if these verbal slingshots happen regularly, it may be a sign of emotional abuse.

 Because the signs may be subtle, discerning between a heated argument and verbal abuse can be tricky.
-I’ve seen many people who didn’t realize they were being abused until they began therapy.
-Oftentimes, they unknowingly minimize or justify their partner’s actions, by telling themselves things, like: “He’s just stressed out from work; once we get away for a vacation, things will get better,” or “He has trouble coping with anger.
+I’ve seen many people who didn’t realise they were being abused until they began therapy.
+Oftentimes, they unknowingly minimise or justify their partner’s actions, by telling themselves things, like: “He’s just stressed out from work; once we get away for a vacation, things will get better,” or “He has trouble coping with anger.
 I know he didn’t mean the cruel things he said to me.”
 When caustic words like “I wouldn’t get angry if you weren’t so sensitive,” or “You brought the conflict on yourself.
-I’m not apologizing,” become the norm, not a rare exception, it may be time to re-examine the well-being of your relationship.
+I’m not apologising,” become the norm, not a rare exception, it may be time to re-examine the well-being of your relationship.

 It might sound surprising, but nearly 50 percent of women and men have experienced at least one psychologically unsafe encounter with a partner.
 While it's difficult to ignore the damage inflicted by physical violence—like black eyes and bruises—the psychological wounds left by verbal punches aren't nearly as noticeable.
 But that doesn't mean they aren't just as damaging to one’s self-esteem and mental health as physical violence.